madelineaolson/UW-MadisonProjects/README.md

 Utilized machine learning techniques to build a classifier to determine customer's interest of a new laptop promotion based on past website data.

 ## Regression Models with Wisconsin Census Data (population_predicting.ipynb)
-Made predictions using regressional models and Wisconsin census data.
+Made predictions using regression models and Wisconsin census data.